LCR-BCCRC/lcr-modules/README.md

 These instructions assume your working directory is your project root.
 They also assume that you have conda set up and your current environment has Python 3.6 or later. **Note:** This repository includes a custom Python package called `modutils`.
 This README assumes that it is loaded into Python using `import modutils as md`.
 Hence, any functions therein are referred to with the `md.` prefix.

+As a companion to these instructions, you can check out the [demo Snakefile](demo/Snakefile), where the placeholders contain actual values that work.

 1. Clone the `lcr-modules` repository **recursively**.

    ```bash